Visa professional experience

 What is the visa with professional experience (§ 6 BeschV)?

-It allows third-country nationals to pursue qualified employment in Germany, even without recognition of their foreign professional qualifications in Germany – provided they have relevant professional experience and qualifications.
+It allows third-country nationals to obtain qualified employment in Germany, even without recognition of their foreign professional qualifications in Germany – provided they have relevant professional experience and qualifications.

 How much professional experience is necessary for Section 6 of the Employment Ordinance?